-Study 101: A Multicenter Phase 2/3 Trial of the Efficacy and Safety of Intracerebroventricular Radioimmunotherapy using 131I-omburtamab for Neuroblastoma Central Nervous System/Leptomeningeal Metastases
+Study 101: A Multicenter Phase 2/3 Trial of the Efficacy and Safety of Intracerebroventricular Radioimmunotherapy using I-omburtamab for Neuroblastoma Central Nervous System/Leptomeningeal Metastases

-Study 101 is a pivotal Phase 2/3 single-arm, open-label, non-randomized, multi-center efficacy, safety, pharmacokinetics and dosimetry trial of intracerebroventricular 131I-omburtamab in pediatric patients with R/R NB who have CNS or LM.
-Patients will receive up to two cycles of 131I-omburtamab.
-This study is expected to commence in the first quarter of 2018, and we plan to treat an initial 18 patients for BLA submission purposes.
-The purpose of the study is to demonstrate pharmacokinetic and dosimetry comparability between study sites using 131I-omburtamab from our cGMP commercial manufacturer and drug product previously produced by MSK.
+Study 101 is a pivotal Phase 2/3 single-arm, open-label, non-randomized, multi-center efficacy, safety, pharmacokinetics and dosimetry trial of intracerebroventricular I-omburtamab in pediatric patients with R/R NB who have CNS or LM.
+Patients will receive up to two cycles of I-omburtamab.
+This study commenced in the second quarter of 2018, and we plan to treat an initial 18 patients for BLA submission purposes.
+The purpose of the study is to demonstrate pharmacokinetic and dosimetry comparability between study sites using I-omburtamab from our cGMP commercial manufacturer and drug product previously produced by MSK.
 Study 101 has also been designed to satisfy the confirmatory study and post-marketing requirement by the FDA, and as a result, we will continue to recruit 14 more patients in addition to the initial 18 patients.
-We expect to submit the BLA for CNS/LM from NB in pediatric patients and expect to complete this submission in the second half of 2018.
+We expect to submit the BLA for CNS/LM from NB in pediatric patients and expect to complete this submission in 2019.

 An interim analysis will be performed when 18 patients have completed evaluations at week six, at which dosimetry and pharmacokinetics objective and available safety and efficacy data will be assessed.
-Data from this analysis will also be combined with the data from Study 03-133 to support a potential accelerated approval for 131I-omburtamab for the treatment of pediatric patients with R/R NB who have CNS or LM.
+Data from this analysis will also be combined with the data from Study 03-133 to support a potential accelerated approval for I-omburtamab for the treatment of pediatric patients with R/R NB who have CNS or LM.